 - Help finding jobs that match the person’s interests and abilities.

-- Job training for high school students with ASD who are transitioning to adult ASD services after graduation.
+- Job training for autistic high school students who are transitioning to adult ASD services after graduation.

 Data and Statistics on Autism Spectrum Disorder, The Centers for Disease Control and Prevention, Link